microsoft/onnxruntime/docs/execution_providers/MKL-DNN-Subgraphs.md

     stream->submit(net);
 ```

 In SubgraphPrimitve::Compute() method, we iterate thru MklDnn Kernels and bind input data.
-Then we submit the vector of Primitives to MKL-DNN stream.
+Then we submit the vector of Primitives to DNNL stream.